wodby/php/README.md

 | _SEE ALL XDEBUG EXT OPTIONS_          | [xdebug71]  | [xdebug70]  | [xdebug56]  | [xdebug53]  |
 | [PHP_ZEND_ASSERTIONS]                 | 1           | 1           | 1           | -           |

-Legend:

-> - "-" - Not available for this version
+> "-" - Not available for this version

 #### Additional configuration